 In most cases one needs to register and/or deploy the latest application revision from an S3 bucket, but, if you are using a versioned S3 bucket, you can address a particular S3 object version by adding the

 Deployment id config parameter

 codedeploy.deployment.id configuration parameter is reported.
 The parameter is available in the following build steps and in the dependent builds as

 Public repository: https://github.com/JetBrains/teamcity-aws-codedeploy-plugin.

-Original issue in the tracker.
+The original issue in the tracker.

 Announcement blog post